aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

 In this lab, you have created a Linux based Virtual Machine as an IoT Edge Device. and you have connected to that VM and check regarding IoT edge modules and download CA certificate and created a downstream device.

-## You have successfully completed this Lab
+## You have successfully completed this Lab!